kohlschutter/junixsocket/src/site/markdown/dependency.md

       <version>2.5.2</version>
     </dependency>

+### Custom architectures (usually not required)

+[See here](customarch.html) how to add support for custom architectures that aren't supported out of the box.

 ### Snapshot versions

 If you're testing a `-SNAPSHOT` version, make sure that the Sonatype snapshot repository is enabled in your POM:

 ```
 <repositories>